 Permanent Partial Disability (PPD)

 The State of Colorado defines PPD as when all functionality has been lost to a part of the body or a part of the body’s systems (i.e., the digestive system) as the result of a work-related injury or illness.
 If your treating physician determines that you have not fully recovered from your injuries, he or she may determine the degree of any permanent impairment sustained due to your injuries.
 That measure of permanent impairment is then used to determine in injured worker’s PPD award.
-In many cases an injured worker’s temporary total disability (TTD) rate (remember TTD from above?) will affect the amount of the PPD award, so it’s important to consult an attorney about your case shortly after your injury so your attorney can make sure that all of your benefits are maximized.
+In many cases an injured worker’s temporary total disability (TTD) rate (remember TTD from above?) will affect the amount of the PPD award, so it’s important to consult a Denver workers’ compensation attorney about your case shortly after your injury so your attorney can make sure that all of your benefits are maximized.

 Permanent Total Disability (PTD)